oliversdk/Marbellagolftimes/replit.md

 ## Overview

-Marbella Golf Times is a boutique-premium golf tee-time service for the Costa del Sol, Spain.
-It provides real tee-time availability across over 40 premier courses, curated course selection, geolocation search, and a complete booking flow with concierge-quality service.
-The platform aims to offer a modern, efficient, and user-friendly experience for booking golf tee times, enhancing the golf tourism market in the region.
-The project also has ambitions to integrate AI for enhanced contract processing and an external API for AI CEO integration, positioning itself as a leader in golf tourism technology.
+Marbella Golf Times is a boutique tee-time booking service for the Costa del Sol, Spain.
+It provides real-time tee-time availability across over 40 premier golf courses, offering a curated selection, geolocation search, and a complete booking flow with concierge-quality service.
+The platform aims to modernize golf tourism booking, with future ambitions for AI integration in contract processing and an external API for AI CEO integration, positioning itself as a leader in the golf tourism technology market.

 ## User Preferences